SakshiBorkar1111/Excel_Vrinda_Store_Data-Analysis/README.md

 Excel Data Analysis Project- Vrinda store Data Analysis Report

 Objective: To create an anual sales report for 2022.
-So that, Vrinda can understand their customers and grow more slaes in 2023
+So that, Vrinda can understand their customers and grow more sales in 2023

 Steps:
 1) Data Cleaning